phastlight/phastlight/README.md

 Phastlight
 ===========

-Phastlight is an asynchronous, event-driven web server written in PHP 5.3+ enlightened by Node.js
+Phastlight is an asynchronous, event-driven command line tool and web server written in PHP 5.3+ enlightened by Node.js

 ##Installation: